alphagov/re-build-systems-test/docs/architecture/decisions/0006-buildah-discovery.md

 	1. data sovereignty concern
 	1. work upon secrets management to allow the the upload and download
 1. If docker images stored within ecr
-	1. not 100% certain this is possible as it is not specifically notes
+	1. not 100% certain this is possible as it is not specifically noted
 	1. should be fast
 	1. can be managed by iam roles, endpoints, security groups etc
 	1. can be version controlled and kept private